Tenofovir disoproxil fumarate/Tenofovir alafenamidepronounced as (ten of' oh vir dye" soe prox' il fue' ma rate)

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to tenofovir.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to tenofovir.

 Talk to your doctor about the risks of taking tenofovir.